umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/index.md

 	    assetsService.loadCss("/App_Plugins/MarkDownEditor/lib/markdown.css");
 	});

-This loads in our external dependency, but only when its needed by the editor.
+This loads in our external dependency, but only when it's needed by the editor.

 Now lets replace that `alert()` with some code that can instantiate the pagedown editor: